Talent-Catalog/terraform-ecs-fargate/README.md

 * Superset and Docker configuration for creating a Superset Docker image suitable for uploading to an Amazon AWS repository.

-* Terraform config for deploying docker containers to ECS using Fargate launch type.
+* Terraform config for deploying docker containers to ECS using Fargate launch type and linking to an RDS database
-This Terraform part has been forked from https://github.com/bradford-hamilton/terraform-ecs-fargate

 ## Building and uploading the Superset image to Amazon AWS